kookmin-sw/capstone-2025-13/API.md

 - Description

-           Get a list of quests filtered by type.
            [en] Get a list of quests filtered by type.
            AccessToken is required for all of this part of endpoints on Authorization header.